guglielmocamporese/hands-segmentation-pytorch/readme.md

 ```

 # Predict From a Custom Dataset
+With this code you can do inference and compute the predictions starting from a set of custom images, you just have to specify the folder that contains the images in the variable `data_base_path` in the `script/predict.sh` script.

-An example of script used for predicting with the model is reported in `script/predict.sh`, and reported here:
+You can find an example of a script used for predicting at `script/predict.sh`, and reported here:

 ```bash
 #!/bin/bash